JeremyWurbs/dosaku/README.md

 Dosaku is made to be as autonomous as possible, and may be configured to make as many calls as required to fulfill a given user query.
 By continuing, you are implicitly acknowledging that you are willing to allow Dosaku to spend money through any services you have enabled (by providing an associated API key into your config file).
-If you don't like what Dosaku is doing, it is open source, and you are free to change it to better suit your needs.
+Ultimately, you acknowledge that you are responsible for what Dosaku does and, if you don't like what it is doing, it is open source and, as such, you are free to change it to better suit your needs.

 With that, to enable services and continue, place your API key into your config file, and then create a simple chat app: